 The Archives will create detailed online finding aids for the historical records of Schaeffer Galleries and World House Galleries, as well as the personal papers of museum professionals, art historians and World War II Monuments Men S. Lane Faison, Walter Horn, Thomas Carr Howe, J.B.
 Neumann, Perry Townsend Rathbone, James J. Rorimer, George Leslie Stout and Otto Wittmann, greatly expanding the amount of information available to researchers about the contents of these collections.

 A dedicated Web page will provide brief summary descriptions of the individual collections processed during the project with links to their respective online finding aids, as well as links to relevant oral-history interviews and related collections, such as the records of Perls Galleries and Jacques Seligmann & Co.
-This page will be part of the Archives’ wholly redesigned website that provides unprecedented access to online exhibitions, oral history transcripts, finding aids and guides, digital images and collections and other research services.
+This page will be part of the Archives’ website that provides unprecedented access to online exhibitions, oral history transcripts, finding aids and guides, digital images and collections and other research services.

 The Archives of American Art is the world’s preeminent resource dedicated to collecting and preserving the papers and primary records of the visual arts in America.

 Visit the project page to learn more: Samuel H. Kress Foundation provides funds to enhance access to the Archives’ World War II provenance research collections